-Sec.
-90-522.
-Planning Board review of proposed changes in land development regulations. (a) The planning board, regardless of the source of the proposed change in the land development regulations, shall hold a public hearing thereon with due public notice.
+Pursuant to Code Section 90-522(a), the Planning Board, regardless of the source of the proposed change in the land development regulations, shall hold a public hearing thereon with due public notice.
 The planning board shall consider recommendations of the city planner, city attorney, building official and other information submitted at the scheduled public hearing.
 The planning board shall transmit a written report and recommendation concerning the proposed change of zoning to the city commission for official action.
 In its deliberations the planning board shall consider the criteria stated in section 90-521.

 The City Planner has worked closely with city staff to research and review the proposed Land Development Regulations for the new zoning district HDR-1.
-The Planning Board will hold a public meeting on January 21, 2016 in order to review proposed changes to the Land Development Regulations.
+The Planning Board held a public meeting on May 18, 2017 in order to review proposed changes to the Land Development Regulations.
+The Planning Board recommended approval of the proposed changes to the City Commission.

-Criteria for Approving Amendments to Official Zoning Map pursuant to Code Section 90-521.
+Criteria for Approving Amendments to Official Zoning Map pursuant to Code Section 90- 521.
 In evaluating proposed changes to the Official Zoning Map, the City shall consider the following criteria: